shawnoden/angular-lthw/_includes/book/introducing-filters.md

 ## What's Going On

+A filter is used to formats an expression before displaying it to the user.

-When displaying a value we can apply a filter using the pipe `|` character.
+You can apply a filter by using the pipe `|` character.

 Arguments are passed to filters separated by a colon `:`, so one argument might be `:100` and two arguments might be `:100:'new'`.